vanhoangkha/S3-Upload-Feature-Demo/docs-api/README.md

 - **AWS Account with appropriate permissions**
 - **AWS CLI configured** or appropriate AWS credentials for:
   - DynamoDB read/write access to `Documents` tables
-  - S3 read/write access to `vibdmsstore2026` and `vibdmswebstore2026` buckets
+  - S3 read/write access to `vibdmsstore2026-by-ctn` and `vibdmswebstore2026-by-ctn` buckets
+  - Cognito user pool access
-- Access to the deployed AWS infrastructure from `s3-upload-infra`
+- Access to the deployed AWS infrastructure from `docs-infra`

 ### AWS Authentication